Protein powder for losing weight and building muscles

 Protein powder as an additional source of protein for the elderly

 Older people generally have a slightly higher protein requirement.
 However, there are no clear recommendations as to which amounts should be added daily.
 Even the German Nutrition Society states that the reference values it publishes are estimates because the protein requirements for older adults cannot be determined with sufficient accuracy.
-The estimated minimum amount for people aged 65 and over is around 1g per kilogram of body weight.
+The estimated minimum amount for people aged 65 and over is around 1 g per kilogram of body weight.

 Older people often suffer from malnutrition.
 This is particularly true for hospital patients over 75 years of age who, due to multi-morbidity, consume less food than would be necessary for a good supply of nutrients.
 An insufficient protein supply affects the functionality of the muscles and can lead to an increased risk of falling for this age group.

-A randomized, placebo-controlled, double-blind study from 2012 examined in more detail whether additional protein supply via dietary supplements is beneficial for frail older people.
+A randomised, placebo-controlled, double-blind study from 2012 examined in more detail whether additional protein supply via dietary supplements is beneficial for frail older people.
 It turned out that the supplemental protein intake did not lead to a change in the muscle mass of the test subjects, but it did indeed lead to a significant improvement in muscle strength.

-However, it can't be concluded whether it makes sense in general to replace a possibly existing protein deficiency with protein preparations in old age.
+However, it cannot be concluded whether it makes sense in general to replace a possibly existing protein deficiency with protein preparations in old age.
 The decision for or against supplementation should always be made in individual cases and if possible with medical advice.
 Two advantages that protein powder can offer for older patients are the simple preparation and the possible use as a drinking solution.

 Protein powder: Forms and ingredients

-Protein powders are available in many different compositions and flavors and have found a strong following not only in professional sports and body building, but also in the fitness and health scene.
+Protein powders are available in many different compositions and flavours and have found a strong following not only in professional sports and body building, but also in the fitness and health scene.
 Their undeniable advantage is that they can deliver the desired amount of protein, which is so important during training, quickly and without complicated preparation.

-Protein sources for shakes and powder are naturally occurring food proteins, mainly whey, milk and egg.
+Protein sources for shakes and powder are naturally occurring food proteins, mainly whey, milk, and egg.
 Since the demand for animal product-free alternatives for the shaker has increased significantly in recent years, most suppliers now also have vegan protein powder available.
 Vegan protein powders are usually made from soy or rice.